yifso/nteract/TEST_PLAN.md

 $ yarn dist:all
 ```

+> ℹ Note:
+>
+> It's not possible to build the Mac version of nteract from a Windows, so using `yarn dist:all` won't work.
+To test only on Windows, run `yarn dist` instead.

-| ℹ Note
+> ℹ Note:
-|---
+>
-| If you run into a JavaScript heap out of memory error, you might need to temporarily increase the heap size by within the NODE_OPTIONS variable.
+> If you run into a JavaScript heap out of memory error, you might need to temporarily increase the heap size by within the NODE_OPTIONS variable.
 For example, on Windows this can be achieved by running `set NODE_OPTIONS=--max_old_space_size=8172` in Command Prompt before running the yarn command.

 If possible, run through this test plan on the different supported operating systems: Windows, macOS, and Linux.

-| ℹ Note
-|---
-| It's not possible to build the Mac version of nteract from a Windows, so using `yarn dist:all` won't work.
-To test only on Windows, run `yarn dist` instead.

 ## Scenario 1: Opening and editing an existing notebook